alexaprotasovaa-coder/Smart-Meeting-Room-Booking-API-Documentation/concepts.md

 A **conflict** occurs when two or more bookings attempt to reserve the same room for overlapping time ranges.

-**Conflicts:**
+**Features:**
-- Are evaluated per room
+- Is evaluated per room
-- Are determined solely by time range overlap
+- Is determined solely by time range overlap
 - Prevent simultaneous use of the same room

 Conflict detection ensures exclusive access to rooms.